 All rewards assigned to this set will appear in the bottom part of the Assign Reward to Set page.
 To unassign a reward to a set, flag the reward(s).
 Then, from the dropdown action menu, select Unassign.
 A pop-up warning will appear asking you to confirm the deletion of the reward from the set.

 Flag the option to proceed, then press Confirm.
 Finally, you can edit the information of a set or delete a set by using the corresponding icons in the set’s row in the Reward Sets list.

 To manage rewards requests from users, select the Manage Rewards Requests item in the action bar at the top of the main Rewards page.
 You’ll be redirected to the main management page for rewards requests, where there will be a list of all requests.

 Each request row will have a request ID number, name of the user, picture and code of the reward (if applicable), reward name, number of coins exchanged for the reward, date of request, and status of the request.
 A request can be approved, rejected, pending, or canceled.

 To approve a pending request, click on the checkmark button in the request’s row.
 Likewise, click on the X button in the request’s row to reject the request.
 Please note that you cannot reset or undo a rejected request.
 A user must resend a request for the same reward if you accidentally reject the request.
 However, you can reset an accepted request by pressing the circling arrow icon.

 If the user no longer has enough points for a certain reward, this reset icon will be greyed out.
 You can also email a user using the email icon in the request’s row to notify the user regarding information about their request or reward.

-Finally, you can filter the visibility of the Requests List by flagging the options at the top to view only approved, pending, rejected, or cancelled request.
+Finally, you can filter the visibility of the Requests List by flagging the options at the top to view only approved, pending, rejected, or canceled requests.
 Additionally, you can search for a specific request using the search bar.

 The Rewards Marketplace for Users